Breeds

 Will Savannah cats shed more if they are a mixed breed?

-Depending on the mixed breed, there is potential for Savannahs to shed more.
+Depending on the mixed breed, Savannahs may shed more.
 There is always potential for unexpected characteristics in mixed breeds, especially if there is any unknown about the parent breeds.

 Why are Savannahs not considered hypoallergenic?